mjibril/react-crud-admin/README.md

 The `has_add_permission`  method takes no arguments and should return a boolean that signifies wether the user can add a new object.
 It simply hides the Add button.

-The `has_change_permission`  method takes no arguments and should return a boolean that signifies wether the user can edit an object.
+The `has_change_permission`  method takes the current object being edited, `state.object`, as an argument and should return a boolean that signifies wether the user can edit an object.
 It simply disables all `list_display_links`.

 The `has_module_permission`  method takes no arguments and should return a boolean that signifies wether the user should load the component.
 It simply shows an error message after an unauthorized access attempt.